- Houghton Library's reading room is open to all adult researchers regardless of academic affiliation.

 Rare books, manuscripts, images, ephemera, and audiovisual materials documenting the performing arts, with particular strengths in Anglo-American theater, ballet, opera, music, and historical forms of popular entertainment.

 Printing and Graphic Arts

 Original artifacts from all periods illustrating the book arts and the materiality and historical development of the book, whether manuscript or printed.
 Primary emphasis is on books in languages that use the roman alphabet, although the collection includes representative examples from other cultural traditions.

 Woodberry Poetry Room

-The Woodberry Poetry Room is a warm, welcoming poetry library and an audio-visual archive, overseen by Houghton Library and located in Lamont Library in a space designed by Alvar and Aino Aalto.
+The Woodberry Poetry Room is a warm, welcoming poetry library and landmark audio-visual archive featuring over 5,000 spoken voice recordings, located in Lamont Library and overseen by Houghton Library.